-We note that the requirement to disclose the remuneration of directors will still be required by the Companies Act 2006 despite the exemption for related party transaction disclosures.
+We note that the requirement to disclose the remuneration of directors will still be required by the Companies Act 2006 (the Act) despite the exemption for related party transaction disclosures.

-8. Do you agree with the effective date?
+8. Effective date - do you agree with the effective date?

-The effective date proposed gives sufficient time to analyse the impact of the FREDs and make an informed decision on which option to adopt.
+The effective date proposed gives sufficient time to analyse the impact of FRS 100-102 and make an informed decision on which option to adopt.
 Providing the dates in the draft timetable are achieved then the proposed effective date is appropriate.

-9. Do you support the alternative view, or any individual aspects of it?
+9. Alternative view - do you support the alternative view, or any individual aspects of it?

-We believe that the alternative view would not produce financial information which is proportionate to the size and complexity for any but the most straightforward of entities.
-Whilst we agree that the concept of "cash is king" is key to all business and that it is vital for an entity to ensure that there is "sufficient funding to remain a going concern and execute its business plan", these are not the only considerations of the majority of users of financial statements for entities applying drafts FRS 100-2.
+We believe that the alternative view has a simplistic view of the breadth of companies who will be aiming to report under FRS 100-102.
+Whilst we agree that the concept of "cash is king" is key to all business and that it is vital to ensure that there is "sufficient funding to remain a going concern and execute its business plan", these are not the only considerations of the majority of users of financial statements for entities applying FRS 100-102.

-The current proposals in drafts FRS 100-2 allow measurement techniques and disclosures to be proportionate to the size and complexity of the business.
-For example, more straightforward businesses are not likely to have complex pension schemes, share based payments or complex financial instruments, so onerous disclosures and measurement bases will not be required.
+The current proposals in FRS 100-102 allow measurement techniques and disclosures to be proportional to the size and complexity of the business.
+In addition, simpler businesses are not likely to have complex pension schemes, share based payments or complex financial instruments, so onerous disclosures and measurement bases will not be required.

-We do not agree with the proposal in the alternative view to offer further measurement bases as this would make comparability between financial statements more difficult, rather than less.
+We do not agree with the proposal to offer further measurement bases as this would make comparability between financial statements more difficult, rather than less.
 In addition, the concept of holding items off balance sheet and providing disclosure in the notes to the financial statements instead would possibly increase clutter rather than reduce it.